 Things to do in Western Ohio

-I grew up in NE Ohio and then went to college in Colmbus, so my time exploring anything west of I-75 has been basically non-existent.?
+I grew up in NE Ohio and then went to college in Columbus, so my time exploring anything west of I-75 has been basically non-existent.
 I’m so glad I attended the Midwest Byways Conference and learned more about Mercer and Auglaize Counties in Western Ohio- prompting our trip!
 Families visiting this area will not be bored!
 We spent two jam-packed days in the area and could have used another.

 The Bicycle Museum of America is located in downtown New Bremen, Ohio.
 In 1997, the owner of Crown Equipment went to Chicago and purchased the entire collection at an auction in the hope to bring it back to his hometown.
 The museum contains three floors of exhibits showing the history of bicycles.
 The collection holds the world’s first bicycle, a Draisenne from 1816.
 Also among the collection are military bicycles from WWII.

 Newer bikes of interest are from the movie, Pee Wee’s Adventures and those of actor Robin Williams.

 Tips for families: Interactive displays are the biggest hit among young children.
 Our children’s legs weren’t quite long enough to pedal the high wheel bike, but my husband and I had a fun attempt!
 On the third floor, children can help pedal a car and try a scooter.
 If kiddos are getting antsy, I’d head straight to the 3rd floor.

 A smalltown boy from Wapakoneta, Ohio made it all the way to the moon.
 Now, the hometown museum that bears his name draws visitors from all over the world.
 The Armstrong Air and Space Museum chronicles everything from the life of Neil Armstrong, the race to space between the USSR and the USA, and other Ohio astronauts like John Glenn.